ucsf-wynton/wynton-website-hpc/docs/hpc/software/rocky-8-linux.md

 - If you run across one that doesn't function as you expect, please email us the details at: support@wynton.ucsf.edu

-- Software Collections are organized differently in Rocky 8, only the gcc-toolset Software Collections are available.
-Python and Ruby versions are no longer included in the Software Collections.
+- Software Collections (SCL) are organized differently in Rocky 8; only the `gcc-toolset` SCLs are available.
+Python and Ruby SCLs are not available.

 - The default system Python on Rocky 8 is now Python-3.6 and must be called using: `python3` (which is the version located at `/usr/bin/python3`) and not just `python`.
 - Python-2.7 is still available as `python2`, but is deprecated.
 We recommend any jobs/scripts/programs be updated to use `python3`.
-[Python 2 EOL was January 1, 2020](https://www.python.org/doc/sunset-python-2/).
+[Python 2 End of Life (EOL) was January 1, 2020](https://www.python.org/doc/sunset-python-2/).

 As noted above, please provide any feedback to: support@wynton.ucsf.edu